Road improvements can include:

 Vehicle and pedestrian bridges are key links within the transportation network.
 They help people move from one point to another.

-The City inspects and maintains all 15 pedestrian bridges and all 6 vehicle bridges within the City.
+The City inspects and maintains all 15 pedestrian bridges and all six vehicle bridges within the city.

-There are three types of upgrades or changes to pedestrian links such as sidewalks, trails, and pathways.
+There are three types of upgrades or changes to pedestrian links, commonly referred to as sidewalks, trails, and pathways.

 - Maintenance - treating sections of sidewalk, trail, or path to eliminate safety hazards

-- Reconstruction - replacement of the of significant portions of concrete sidewalk or trail.
+- Reconstruction - replacement of significant portions of concrete sidewalk or trail